Do Current Language Models Support Code Intelligence for R Programming Language?: Related Works

 Package dependency in R and CRAN packages~\cite{packageDependency}, distribution of R packages~\cite{EMSE}, characterizing the bugs in R and Python~\cite{ahmed2023characterizing}, and Studying the API breaking changes in a specific field of R packages~\cite{chowdhury2023empirical} are among other research on R. \citet{{babu2022qa4r}} develops a question answering system for R and \cite{wrenn2023dependently} conducts the dependently typing for R vectors, arrays, and matrices.

-Another closely researched area is scientific software and scientific computing. \citet{reproducibility} discussed the reproducibility in scientific computing and \citet{betterSoftBetterResearch} reports that 91\% of scientists surveyed online use scientific software, and at least 38\% spend one fifth of their time developing scientific software.
+Another closely researched area is scientific software and scientific computing. \citet{reproducibility} discussed the reproducibility in scientific computing and \citet{betterSoftBetterResearch} reports that 91\% of scientists surveyed online use scientific software, and at least 38\% spend one-fifth of their time developing scientific software.
 The author discusses that better software leads to better research.

-Other works also study the data science practices in Jupyter notebooks. \citet{liu2021haconvgnn} develop a model to generate code documentation for Jupyter Notebooks. \citet{zhang2022coral} collect a dataset and build a model to classify the cells of Jupyter notebooks in data science projects. \citet{subtleBugs} develop a Jupyter notebook extension based on program synthesis and and test selection to generate documentations that help users find bugs for data wrangling. \citet{splitting} study the data cleaning practices in 30 Jupyter notebooks. \citet{errorIdentification} examine Jupyter notebooks to define error identification strategies of Python notebooks.
-Their work is a replication of a similar work with user study to find these strategies for R Markdown notebooks~\citet{AbdelGhani2022LooksOT}.
+Other works also study the data science practices in Jupyter notebooks. \citet{liu2021haconvgnn} develops a model to generate code documentation for Jupyter Notebooks. \citet{zhang2022coral} collects a dataset and builds a model to classify the cells of Jupyter notebooks in data science projects. \citet{subtleBugs} develop a Jupyter notebook extension based on program synthesis and and test selection to generate documentations that help users find bugs for data wrangling. \citet{splitting} study the data cleaning practices in 30 Jupyter notebooks. \citet{errorIdentification} examine Jupyter notebooks to define error identification strategies of Python notebooks.
+Their work is a replication of a similar work with a user study to find these strategies for R Markdown notebooks~\citet{AbdelGhani2022LooksOT}.
 Maintenance~\cite{JupyterMaintenance}, bug analysis~\cite{de2022bug}, structure improvement~\cite{structureImprovement}, and understanding documentation practices~\citet{wang2021makes} are among other research explored in Jupyter notebooks.